Nola tosses 7 scoreless in Phillies’ 6-2 win over Mets

+“We’re always confident when No. 27 is on the mound,” Hoskins said.

+Hoskins — at last — was able to help out Nola with a sorely needed boost at the plate and perhaps quiet the doubters after a slow start to the season.

-PHILADELPHIA (AP) — Rhys Hoskins shook off a slump with a three-RBI double, Jean Segura homered and Aaron Nola tossed seven scoreless innings to lead the Philadelphia Phillies to a 6-2 win over the New York Mets on Saturday night.
+Hoskins shook off a slump with a three-RBI double, Jean Segura homered and Nola tossed seven scoreless innings to lead the Philadelphia Phillies to a 6-2 win over the New York Mets on Saturday night.

 Hoskins, once a feared slugger, has seen his production dramatically dip since the All-Star break last season and the worthiness of his spot in the lineup has been a daily question for manager Joe Girardi.